samuelbarrett1234/atml-group-11/kally/README.md

 The models are located in `src/gat`.

 The `layers` module contains the MultiHeadAttention layer from the GAT paper and the `models` module contains the Transductive and Inductive variants.
+These files have both been extended with 'vanilla' transformer variants.

 I have tried to follow all the details described in the GAT paper (e.g. dropout in the Transductive model and skip-connection accross the intermediate layer in the Inductive model)